k0itsu/devops-tutorial/README.md

 https://github.com/nemonik/hands-on-DevOps

-Trying to run his vagrant config on my home machine wouldn't work, so I took the opportunity to try and recreate his coursework as best as I could.
+Trying to run his vagrant config on my home machine wouldn't work, so I took the opportunity to try and recreate his environment as a learning process.

 kubeadm ansible install are a modified version of digital ocean's tutorial: https://www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-cluster-using-kubeadm-on-ubuntu-18-04

-vagrant ssh k3s_master to reach the k3s cluster make sure to run kubectl commands as sudo
-    * find a way to fix this
+VERSIONS:
+- ansible 2.9.21
+- vagrant 2.2.16
+- virtualbox 6.2.22

+NOTE:
+vagrant halt breaks the cluster. use vagrant suspend.

 TODO:
 - import ansible playbooks to install:
     > GitLab, DroneCI, SonarQube, etc...
-- Add a way to install the following vagrant plugins if it's not installed
-    > vagrant-vbguest
 - Add requirements for this project.
     - scripts/ansible.sh : change this to install 2.9.21 explicitly
 - Find better way to handle ssh key copy script ssh-keygen -b 2048 -t rsa -f /tmp/sshkey -q -N ""
 - Add check for kubeadm init and join command if it already ran.
-- halting seems to break the cluster. use vagrant suspend.
+- Create a sample 3-tier application to practice ci/cd with.

 DONE:
 - Add hostnames to virtualbox vm's?